byte2pixel/serilog-sinks-file-encrypt/resources/nuget/Serilog.Sinks.File.Encrypt.md

 A [Serilog.File.Sink](https://github.com/serilog/serilog-sinks-file) hook that encrypts log files using RSA and AES encryption.
 This package provides secure logging by encrypting log data before writing to disk, ensuring sensitive information remains protected.

+> [!Note]
+> :construction: **Early release Software** :construction:
+> This library is newly released.
+APIs may change in future versions.
+Please report any issues you encounter or suggestions for improvement.

 ## Features

 - **Hybrid Encryption**: Uses RSA encryption for key exchange and AES for efficient data encryption